 Pixel HÛT 3.0, designed by London studio HÛT Architecture, is a colourful, effervescent addition to SE1.
 The lightweight structure effortlessly floats above the Marlborough Sports Garden on Union Street, providing a space for visitors to gather and ‘get together’.
 Pixel HÛT 3.0’s vibrant roofscape and dappled lighting scheme comes into its own in the sun as light refracts though ‘pixel’s above, projecting a spectrum of colour onto the ground.

-The pavilion was the focal point of this year’s nationwide Great Get Together festival on Sunday June 24th — an initiative inspired by the late MP, Jo Cox, which last year attracted more than 4,500 people.
+The pavilion will be the focal point of this year’s nationwide Great Get Together festival on Sunday June 24th — an initiative inspired by the late MP, Jo Cox, which last year attracted more than 4,500 people.